The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 A landing page, simply put, is any page you direct visitors to from a link.
 Or, more succinctly, a page that a visitor “lands” on after clicking a link.
 There’s a variety of types and purposes for landing pages, but most serve as destinations for marketing and advertising campaigns.

-Although related, marketing in general is about creating awareness of your brand or service, and lead generation focuses on getting people to raise their hand and say they're interested.
+Although related, marketing, in general, is about creating awareness of your brand or service, and lead generation focuses on getting people to raise their hands and say they’re interested.

-This blog will focus on the anatomy of a landing page designed to capture information and convert visitors into a lead or a sale with a singular focused offer.
+This blog will focus on the anatomy of a landing page designed to capture information and convert visitors into a lead or a sale with a singularly focused offer.

 “Featuring more than one offer on a landing page can decrease conversion rates by as much as 266%” — Wishpond

-Landing pages are so powerful at converting more traffic because they’re singularly focused on one goal (or call to action) by only providing the visitor with information about a specific offer or product.
+Landing pages are so powerful at converting more traffic because they’re singularly focused on one goal (or call to action).
+They only provide the visitor with information about a specific offer or product.
 The simplicity keeps a visitor focused on that one goal by blocking noise and distractions that might pull users away from converting.

 Be the Fish Everybody Wants

-I wrote a pretty in-depth article a while back about using Data-Driven Marketing techniques in order to influence customer behavior.
-A large part talked about how understanding what consumers want and need is important— and ideally, before they even realize it.
-Its an ongoing imperative for marketers like me who are armchair psychologists at heart.
+I wrote a pretty in-depth article a while back about using Data-Driven Marketing techniques to influence customer behavior.
+A large part of it discussed how understanding what consumers want and need is important—and ideally before they even realize it.
+It’s an ongoing imperative for marketers like me, who are armchair psychologists at heart.

-However, influencing consumers with marketing and advertising has obviously shifted dramatically and drastically away from the old-school, Mad Men approach of flashy, pandering slogans on billboards and full-page magazine ads.
+However, influencing consumers with marketing and advertising has obviously shifted dramatically away from the old-school Mad Men approach of flashy, pandering slogans on billboards and full-page magazine ads.

-The accessibility and reach of the internet have become the great business equalizer.
-Because of hyper-targeting features, eerily-accurate algorithms, and booming social communities, even the smallest one-man business can communicate and convert customers without needing a traditional big business budget.
+The internet’s accessibility and reach have become the great equalizer.
+Because of hyper-targeting features, eerily accurate algorithms, and booming social communities, even the smallest one-man business can communicate and convert customers without needing a traditional big business budget.

 But just because you can “reach out and touch someone” doesn’t mean they have to listen to what you say.
 In fact, there’s a whole ocean out there teaming with competitors vying for their attention.